 Ever wonder why your site has a lot of visitors, but not enough transactions, purchases, or inquiries?
 In this post, we look at both marketing and UX metrics from a slightly different angle.

 The post will be particularly interesting for those of you who want to grow your online revenue and not concentrate on just generating a lot of traffic!
 Conversion is the key.
 Don’t get me wrong, traffic is always a good thing, but traffic alone can only get you so far.

 User Experience Has a HUGE Role to Play

 In his ever-so-popular book Don’t Make Me Think, Steve Krug provides a simple definition for usability: “It really just means making sure that something works well: that a person of average ability and experience can use the thing—whether it’s a website, a toaster, or a revolving door—for its intended purpose without getting hopelessly frustrated.”

 In the end, all different usability definitions tend to come down to some fairly common themes:

 - that user is doing something with a product or a system.

 Usability itself is just one block of a large UX iceberg, as seen below, and a part of the overall user experience of products, either physical (watches) or online (websites)

-UX metrics can be a powerful tool for evaluating the performance of virtually any type of product and is best used when combined with marketing metrics.
+UX and usability metrics can be a powerful tool for evaluating the performance of virtually any type of product and is best used when combined with marketing metrics.
 Sound simple enough?
 Well, in the end it really is simple.
 You just need to be on the lookout for the right signs and measure the right metrics.
 Before diving straight into the list, let’s take a quick look into some mistakes people usually make.
-(You don’t want to be guilty of these)
+(You don’t want to be guilty of these.)